- Feb 1, 2026

 In Summary

 Your agenda must align with the interests of your senior stakeholders.
 Make sure you demonstrate that you are not only aligned with their goals but also how your product is delivering them.
-Thinking more about their broader company initiatives and how you play your part is far more strategic than focusing on how many people logged in or the fact that you have a new menu dropdown.
+Thinking more about their broader company initiatives and how you play your part is far more strategic than focusing on how many people logged in.